alliedvision/linux_imx8_apalis/README.md

    Copy this file to the Apalis iMX8 board.
 Now you can proceed with installing the Alvium CSI-2 driver.

 # Installing the Alvium CSI-2 driver
 To install the binaries on the target Apalis iMX8 board:
+Use the self-compiled binaries or download the pre-compiled binaries from our website https://www.alliedvision.com/en/products/software/embedded-software-and-drivers.

 1. Copy the kernel binaries to the iMX8 Apalis board (for example, via scp).